 Strengthening Good Connections

 Most people associate adolescence with a short but intense period of physical change during the early teenage years.
 To neuroscientists, however, adolescence is far longer lasting and more significant.
-From a brain development perspective, adolescence begins at age nine or 10 and lasts until our mid- to late-20s.
-Like early childhood, what happens to us during this period of our lives—the habits, relationships, and interests we form—continue to affect us throughout our lives.
-And like early childhood, the experiences we have in adolescence continue to shape areas of our brain architecture, determining everything from how we handle stress to what we find most rewarding, to our ability to make responsible decisions.
+From a brain development perspective, adolescence begins at age nine or 10 and lasts until our mid- to late 20s.
+Like early childhood, what happens to us during this period of our lives—the habits, relationships, and interests we form—continues to affect us throughout our lives.
+And like early childhood, the experiences we have in adolescence continue to shape areas of our brain architecture, determining everything from how we handle stress to what we find most rewarding to our ability to make responsible decisions.

 Reward Versus Risk

 A high-functioning reward-and-motivation system may also lead to risks posed by potentially addictive activities like substance misuse or consumption of pornography.
-Because the Air Traffic Control system is not yet fully online, the adolescent’s ability to suppress impulsive behaviour is limited—even if they are capable of understanding the irrationality of a particular course of action.
+Because the air traffic control system is not yet fully online, the adolescent’s ability to suppress impulsive behaviour is limited—even if he or she is capable of understanding the irrationality of a particular course of action.

 When the rewards are highly attractive and the risks are muted, adolescents may engage in behaviour that carries immediate or long-term risks for poor health and social outcomes.
-Strong adult relationships in adolescents’ lives are important on an ongoing basis, both to encourage healthy and productive interests, and to step in as a kind of surrogate Air Traffic Control system to forestall certain kinds of risky behaviour.
+Strong adult relationships in adolescents’ lives are important on an ongoing basis, not only to encourage healthy and productive interests, but also to step in as a kind of surrogate air traffic control system to forestall certain kinds of risky behaviour.